Skip to main content

 Why it matters

 API responses and config files are often minified.
 Reading a single long line of JSON is slow and error-prone.
 A formatter adds indentation and line breaks so you can see nesting and spot issues.
 When you edit JSON by hand, a validator tells you exactly where a missing comma or bad character is.
 Both steps run in the browser, so you never send API payloads or configs to a server.
+This is especially useful when you work with complex nested structures from REST or GraphQL APIs.
+Instead of scrolling through a wall of text, you get a clean, indented view where each key and value is easy to locate.
+Many formatters also offer syntax highlighting, making it even faster to scan large responses and find the data you need.

 2. Strong Password Generator